 As noted above, we are dismantling barriers to participation in our programmes and adopted Sound & Music’s indispensable Fair Access Principles, and are consequently pleased to be receiving applications from and supporting a greater proportion of composers who represent the global majority.

 Following a BBC Radio 3 forum on inclusivity, we led a discussion at the 2020 Association of British Orchestras Conference urging colleagues nationally to programme a greater diversity of composers.
-Here we shared our research that 3.3% of works programmed by UK pro orchestras in January 2020 were by composers who represent the global majority but, in that month, not one of those composers was Black.
+Here we shared our research that 3.3% of works programmed by UK professional orchestra were by composers of the global majority but, in that month, not one of those composers was Black.

-We are pleased to talk further with any colleagues in the cultural sector about what more we can collectively do to dismantle racism and achieve equality in classical music.
+We welcome interaction with any colleagues in the cultural sector about what more we can collectively do to dismantle racism and achieve equality in classical music.

 Disability

 In recent years, we have welcomed disabled musicians on our programmes and worked with them to address positively optimising the delivery of our offer for disabled people.
-We are also in the early stages of devising a new commissioning initiative that we hope will foster more opportunities for talented disabled composers to write for professional ensembles and, from this, draw case studies and good practice that encourage more such ensembles to do the same.
+We are also piloting a new commissioning initiative that we hope will foster more opportunities for talented disabled composers to write for professional ensembles and, from this, draw case studies and good practice that encourage more ensembles to do the same.

-Currently, our office is based on the second floor of a building, accessible only by stairs.
+Currently, our office is based on the second floor of a historic building, accessible only by stairs.
 We recognise this presents an accessibility issue for some people.
-We are always ready to organise meetings at locations convenient to others, and when advertising an opportunity to work with the RPS, we will always address how this can be positively achieved with applicants who may not be able to access our office.
+We readily organise meetings at locations convenient to others, and when advertising an opportunity to work with the RPS, we will always address how this can be positively achieved with applicants who may not be able to access our office.

 Workplace

-We recognise the rewards that come from a diverse group of people working together.
-Duly, when appointing staff, we aim to communicate openly and beyond familiar circles, clearly and authentically expressing that we welcome applications from people from diverse backgrounds, ensuring that we use terms and phrases that do not knowingly deter potential applicants, and receptively encouraging enquires from anyone about their potential involvement.
+We recognise the rewards that come from a diverse group of people working together, and from lived experience within our team.
+When appointing staff, we aim to communicate openly and beyond familiar circles, clearly and authentically expressing that we welcome applications from people from diverse backgrounds, ensuring that we use terms and phrases that do not knowingly deter potential applicants, and receptively encouraging enquiries from anyone about their potential involvement.

 We never unlawfully discriminate in regard to employees’ protected characteristics in terms of recruitment, pay and benefits, conditions of employment, dealing with grievances and discipline, dismissal, redundancy, requests for leave and flexible working, promotion, training or other developmental opportunities.

-Our team regularly reviews the principles of this policy and our working practices to ensure we possess and enact a good understanding of our rights and responsibilities regarding inclusivity.
+Our management and Board of Trustees regularly reviews the principles of this policy and our working practices to ensure we possess and enact a good understanding of our rights and responsibilities regarding inclusivity.

 If you would like to talk to us about any aspects of our Inclusivity Policy, we are pleased to hear from you.